ngocuong0105/g-research-crypto/README.md

 ## Crypto currency forecasting challenge.

 Cryptocurrency is a complex problem domain for the ML community due to the extreme volatility of the assets, the non-stationary nature of the data, the market and meme manipulation, the correlation between assets and the very fast changing market conditions.
+Here I record my progress on the G-research forecasting [competition](https://www.kaggle.com/c/g-research-crypto-forecasting/overview).

 ## Notes on the project.